Support our sponsor: Godfather's Pizza 4628 Brandt Pike Huber Heights (937)233-9900

 - If the infraction is within the goal area, the IFK should be taken on the goal area line parallel to the goal line at the point nearest to where the infraction occurred.

-- If the ball makes contact with the player’s head and the player has not deliberately played or attempted to play the ball, they play should continue as no infraction has occurred.
+- If the ball makes contact with the player’s head and the player has not deliberately played or attempted to play the ball, play should continue as no infraction has occurred.

 - A player shall not be cautioned nor sent-off for persistent infringement, as a result of a heading infraction